 You might be stuck for what to wear if you’ve been invited to a wedding in a different culture.
 When it comes to colours and dress code, what sort of thing should you choose?
 To get you fully prepared, we take a look at what you can expect the bride, groom and other guests to be wearing at each wedding.
-CT shirts, retailer of men’s dress shirts, tell us more:
+CT shirts, retailer of men’s tuxedo tell us more:

 Have you ever wondered how the traditional white dress compares to the outfit worn by brides in India, Japan and China?

 When it comes to what the bride is wearing in India, it often depends on which region of the country they’re from.
 In some regions, the bride wears a saree which is a garment that looks like a long drape, in others she wears a lehenga which is a long skirt.
 Often the bride is dressed in red or another vibrant colour, her garments will be carefully embroidered with an impressive design.